plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 In this chapter we study subtyping in the relatively simple context of records and record types.
 A *record* is a grouping of named values, called *fields*.
-For example, one could represent a point on the cartesian plane with the following record.
+For example, one could represent a point on the Cartesian plane with the following record.

     { x = 4, y = 1 }